Chili sauce and paste: Maghreb

-Harissa is a popular hot sauce used in Tunisia and elsewhere in the Maghreb (especially Algeria and Libya).
+Harissa is a popular hot sauce used in Tunisia and elsewhere in the Maghreb (especially Algeria, Libya and Morocco).
 It is usually made from ground red birdseye chili peppers with olive oil, garlic, cumin and coriander although caraway is sometimes used instead of cumin and recipes vary.
 The sauce is of a dark red grainy texture.
 It is sometimes spread on bread rolls but also used as a condiment with a variety of meals.
 Tunisian Harissa is much hotter than that found in neighboring countries.
 Cap Bon is a popular brand of Harissa.
 Harissa is often sold in tin cans.
 Harissa is also popular in Israel, on account of immigration of Maghrebi Jews.

 Turkey

 Biber salçası is a Turkish red pepper paste.

 Yemen

 Sahawiq is produced by grinding fresh peppers with garlic, coriander, and sometimes other ingredients.
 It is popular both in Yemen and in Israel, where it was brought by Yemenite Jews, and where it is called סחוג s'khug.